Justin-Insight/mymindteam.com/content/treat/_index.md

     - heading: Advocative
       body: Your Mind Team will communicate with educators, employers and healthcare professionals to ensure you/your child get the accommodations you need to thrive.
       icon: /uploads/orange-block.svg
+pricing_block:
+  enabled: true
+  heading: Treatment pricing
+  body: Mind Team treatment services must be paid out of pocket to get you the immediate support you deserve.
+Learn more about our rates and payment options below.
+  pricing_options:
+    - heading: General treatment services
+      subheading: Starting at $X
+      body: Pay for sessions at a predetermined hourly rate based on your unique needs.
+    - heading: Educational interventions
+      subheading: Starting at $X
+      body: Get a package deal on Mind Team educational interventions and pay an hourly treatment service rate for any additional sessions as needed.
+  button:
+    enabled: true
+    button_url: /resources/payment-options/
+    button_text: Payment Options
 faq_block:
   enabled: true
   heading: Frequently asked <span class="underline underline--secondary">questions</span>